MoistRock1743/ReactTicTacToe/README.md

   2. Download the project files onto your local machine.
   3. Go to the project directory and run the command "npm start".
   4. Play some Tic-Tac-Toe!

+_Note_: The HTML, CSS, and JavaScript files can be found within the _src_ folder.